Xegundo Xou da Xuxa

-Xegundo Xou da Xuxa (Second Xuxa's Show) is the third studio album by Brazilian singer, TV host and actress Xuxa Meneghel, released on June 23, 1987 by Som Livre.
-The album sold more than 2.754 million copies.
+Xegundo Xou da Xuxa (Second Xuxa's Show) is the third studio album by Brazilian recording artist Xuxa Meneghel, released on June 23, 1987 by Som Livre.
+The album sold over 3.2 million copies.
 It is one of the most popular albums of Xuxa's career, surpassing sales in the previous album Xou da Xuxa (1986).

 Production

 For this album, Xuxa received about 900 songs from various composers.
-Of this large amount, between 15 and 20 songs were recorded and 13 were released, not counting with the participation of Patrícia Marx in the disc.
+Of this large amount, between 15 and 20 songs were recorded and 13 were released, not counting with the participation of Patricia Marx in the disc.
 The singer even commented that the choice of repertoire was very difficult, since she liked the majority.
 The disc was recorded in only 20 days.

 Feast of the Estica and Puxa, composed by the band Chiclete com Banana, was presented to Xuxa after the singer, Bel Marques then promised to compose a song for the presenter.

 Xegundo Xou da Xuxa was produced by Michael Sullivan and Paulo Massadas, with artistic coordination Max Pierre.

 Release and reception

 Xegundo Xou da Xuxa and was released on 23 June 1987 by Som Livre, in cassette and LP formats.
 The album was re-released in CD format for the first time in 1995, in 1996 it was re-released on CD and K7 and in 2006 it was released on CD.
 In 2013, Som Livre in partnership with Xuxa Productions, launched Xou's collection of Xuxa + Untitled CD Fans Selection, a box with all 7 discs released at the time of the program, and with it a CD with unpublished songs, chosen by fans of the presenter.

 The album managed to overcome previous album sales, and brought a certain innovation in the songs and especially in Xuxa voice has improved considerably in terms of the songs from her first album Xou da Xuxa (1986).
-Xegundo Xou da Xuxa has become one of the ten best selling albums in Brazil and to date it is the sixth with 2,754,000 copies sold, and the third best seller of Xuxa's career, being certified diamond by Associação Brasileira de Produtores de Discos (ABPD).
+Xegundo Xou da Xuxa has become one of the 10 best selling albums in Brazil and to date it is the third with 3,200,000 copies sold, and the third best seller of Xuxa's career, being certified diamond by Associação Brasileira de Produtores de Discos (ABPD).

 The album yielded four singles: "Festa do Estica e Puxa", "O Circo", "Rexeita da Xuxa" and "Croc Croc".
 The song "Hey Mickey" is a re-recording of the homonymous success sung in English by Toni Basil; "Parabéns da Xuxa" would have entered this album, but was discarded and ended up being included as unpublished in the Karaokê da Xuxa, being included later in the re-release in CD of 1995.